Automobile Driving Museum

-The Automobile Driving Museum is an automotive museum located at 610 Lairport Street, El Segundo, California, USA.
+The Automobile Driving Museum was an automotive museum located at 610 Lairport Street, El Segundo, California, USA.

-The museum is nonprofit 501(c)(3) organization, founded in 2002 by car collectors Stanley Zimmerman and architect Earl Rubenstein.
-Its mission is to "collect, preserve, exhibit and ride in historic vehicles."
-It contains about 130 classic, antique, and vintage automobiles created between 1886 and 2000, of which roughly half are on display at any time.
-Visitors are permitted to touch and sit in most cars, and on Sunday Car Rides, experience driving around in classic vehicles.
-Its collection includes:
+The museum was a nonprofit 501(c)(3) organization, founded in 2002 by car collectors Stanley Zimmerman and architect Earl Rubenstein.
+Its mission was to "collect, preserve, exhibit and ride in historic vehicles."
+It contained about 130 classic, antique, and vintage automobiles created between 1886 and 2000, of which roughly half were on display at any time.
+Visitors were permitted to touch and sit in most cars, and on Sunday Car Rides, experience riding as a passenger around the neighborhood in classic vehicles.
+Its collection included: